marjanovicstefan/online-courses-clojure/README.md

 **Toucan** - provides helper functions for querying the DB and inserting or updating records using Toucan models.

+**Schema** is used for describing data shapes, with features like: data validation, annotation...

 For data storage, **onlineCourses** mysql database is created.
-Lines of code listed under are used for database configuration:
+Lines of code listed under are used for database configuration (core.clj file):

 :classname   "com.mysql.cj.jdbc.Driver"

 :subprotocol "mysql"